 Accordingly, a cluster approach in which A-D are in one cluster, with E, F and G operating more or less autonomously seems indicated.
 Further, this suggests an evaluative approach focusing on stand-alone improvements for all divisions and linkage benefits for some is appropriate for A2G.

 In terms of resource allocation, you seek information on how much each division gains from being part of A2G (incoming benefit) and how much the rest of A2G gains from having that division in the portfolio (outgoing benefit).
-The CEO provides you with the data in Table 11.2, which shows for each business the enterprise value computed in two ways: current value within the portfolio (NPV of the going concern), and value of a spin-off (NPV, multiples of comparable stand-alone firms, IPO pricing, or other techniques used to compute standalone value, also see chapter 12 on M&A valuation).
+The CEO provides you with the data in Table 11.2, which shows for each business the enterprise value computed in two ways: current value within the portfolio (NPV of the going concern), and value of a spin-off (NPV, multiples of comparable stand-alone firms, IPO pricing, or other techniques used to compute standalone value, also see section 12 on M&A valuation).

 Table 11.2 Enterprise values before and after hypothetical spin-off (in mln $)